 All structural components of the building are manufactured using highly durable, corrosion proof FRP material, and slip-resistant FRP grating was used for the verandah area and stair treads to increase safety and minimise sand buildup.

 The waterless Clivus Multrum composting systems require no water for flushing, and with no moving parts (other than a 12V fan) they are inherently reliable.
-The reliability and low maintenance requirements of the Clivus systems made them an obvious choice.
+The reliability and low maintenance requirements of the Clivus systems made them the obvious choice.

 A ‘Zero Discharge Unit’ was incorporated into the design to create a ‘closed-loop’ system.
 The Facility is fully automated and operates using the solar system supplied as part of the kit.
+A rainwater tank plumbed to a handbasin completes the package.